git-afsantos/bake-a-py/README.md

 - Keep package dependencies up to date with Dependabot.
 The configuration file can be found at `dependabot.yml`.
 - Keep Release Drafts automatically up to date with Pull Requests, using the [Release Drafter GitHub Action](https://github.com/marketplace/actions/release-drafter).
 The configuration file can be found at `release-drafter.yml` and the workflow at `workflows/release-drafter.yml`.
 - Automatic package building and publishing when pushing a new version tag to `main`.
 The workflow can be found at `workflows/publish-package.yml`.
-- Code quality and security analysis with CodeQL.
-The workflow can be found at `workflows/codeql-analysis.yml`.

 ## Tooling